Slimjet is a free web browser project based on the source code of the open-source Chromium project on which Google's chrome browser is based.

 Ad option to automatically create a new tab when entering a URL from address bar or selecting a bookmark.

 So, all sounds good.
 But when will it be available?

-At this moment, the estimated timeframe for the first release to be available is by the end of the first quarter of 2014.
+At this moment, the estimated timeframe for the beta version to be available is around the end of April or beginning of May.